SpaceCell-AI/minarrow/README.md

 Minarrow is a from-scratch implementation of the Apache Arrow memory layout inspired by the standards pioneered by Apache Arrow, Arrow2, and Polars.

 Minarrow is not affiliated with Apache Arrow.

+## HPC
+Minarrow is backed by SpaceCell, ensuring ongoing support for the project.

+For an edge in high-performance data computing, visit [spacecell.com](http://spacecell.com)